Dragonmonk111/layer-sdk/packages/climb/README.md

 ).await?;
 let raw_string = std::str::from_utf8(&raw_bytes)?;

-// bonus: given this input from a CLI tool, we can handle it all with .deref() let maybe_message:Option<String>;
+// bonus: given this input from a CLI tool, we can handle it all with .as_deref() let maybe_message:Option<String>;

 let tx_resp = client.contract_execute(